delaneyj/datastar/code/go/site/static/md/reference/plugins_backend.md

 data: signals {foo: 1234}
 ```

 The `datastar-merge-signals` event is used to update the store with new values.
 The `onlyIfMissing` line determines whether to update the store with new values only if the key does not exist.
-The `signals` line should be a valid `data-store` attribute.
+The `signals` line should be a valid `data-merge-signals` attribute.
 This will get merged into the store.

 ### datastar-remove-fragments